thekswenson/Zombi/README.md

 <img src="https://github.com/AADavin/Zombi/blob/master/Images/ZombiLogo.png" alt="zombilogo" height = "150" width="300"/>

-### **Zombi: A phylogenetic simulator of trees, genomes and sequences that accounts for dead lineages**
+### ** Zombi-fork + ZombiPhy: A more flexible version of Zombi with Simphy integration **

 ----------

 ### **Introduction** ###

-**Zombi** is a flexible platform of genome evolution which can be of great interest to those who want to test different evolutionary hypotheses under simulations and need to use a fast and easy-to-use tool to generate species trees, gene trees or sequences.
-Zombi's output is especially simple and easy to read, understand and parse.

-**Fork Description** This fork is an effort by the Mirarab lab and Dr. Krister M. Swenson to create a version of Zombi which is able to simulate the evolution of large-scale eukaryotic genomes from a pre-set ancestral root genome.
+**Fork Description** This fork is an effort by the Mirarab lab and Dr. Krister M. Swenson to create a simulation program which is able to simulate the evolution of large-scale eukaryotic genomes from a pre-set ancestral root genome.

-**Zombi current version**: **Zombi 2.0.0a0**
+**Zombi** Zombi is a multilevel simulation program that allows for the simulation of species trees, gene/intergene trees, and sequence evolution.
+Importantly, the gene/intergene tree simulation incorporates large scale genomic rearrangements into its simulation, such as transpositions and inversions.

+**SimPhy** SimPhy is a fast, open source simulation program that can simulate multiple gene families evolving under gene duplication and loss, gene conversion, and most importantly, incomplete lineage sorting.

+**ZombiPhy**

 ----------

 ### **Installation** ###

+**Installing Zombi**
 First, clone the repository to your computer using git clone.
 If you are unfamiliar with git, please see the github docs here https://docs.github.com/en/get-started/using-git